J. M. Raju

-J. M. Raju is an Indian film singer and music composer in Malayalam cinema during the 1970s.
+John Mattupurathu Raju is an Indian film singer and music composer in Malayalam cinema during the 1970s.
 He made his debut with the movie Naadan Pennu in 1967.

 Personal life

+Raju was born on 1 January 1944 in Ernakulam, Kerala, as the son of the late John Mattupurathu and the late Mary John.
 He is married to Latha Raju, a Malayalam playback singer, who is the daughter of famous singers Santha P. Nair and K. Padmanabhan Nair.
 The couple have two children, Aalap Raju and Anupama.
 Aalap Raju is also a playback singer.
-In 2015 Raju has won the Kalashree Award from the Kerala Sangeeta Nataka Academy.
+In 2015 Raju won the Kalashree Award from the Kerala Sangeeta Nataka Academy.